-I left my comfort zone (Maryland research being new to me) and began searching for land deeds for Rhineharts Folly.
-On the Maryland State Archives site I found these index cards.
-(Index to database here)
+I left my comfort zone (Maryland research is new to me) and began searching for land deeds for Rhineharts Folly.
+On the Maryland State Archives site, I found these index cards.
+(Index to the database here)

 Notice on these index cards the location is seen as Now Carroll County.